Synacktiv-contrib/Modmobjam/README.md

+# Suppport

+This repository is not longer maintened by his original creator.
+Please use the following link instead: https://github.com/PentHertz/Modmobmap

 # Modmobjam

-A smart jamming proof of concept for mobile equipments that could be powered with [Modmobmap](https://github.com/Synacktiv/Modmobmap)
+A smart jamming proof of concept for mobile equipments that could be powered with [Modmobmap](https://github.com/PentHertz/Modmobmap)

 For more information, this little tool has been presented during SSTIC rump 2018: